sin5678/inav_cn_wiki/Connecting-a-Gimbal-to-iNav.md

 Naze32: Servos connect to pin 1 and pin 2, motors get shifted to pin 4-8

 SpracingF3: Servos connect to pin 7 and 8, motors stay at pin 1-4

+## Warning

+On some boards (SP Racing F3 for example) servo connectors might not be 5V tolerant, while gimbal controller might be using INPUT_PULLUP 5V in Roll/Pitch inputs.
+This might damage flight controller